Another Ecuador prison clash leaves 43 inmates dead | Science-Environment

 The human rights group Amnesty International reported in March that at least 316 prisoners died in clashes in Ecuadorian prisons during 2020 — including 119 who died during one riot in September of that year.

-A month after that report was published, a clash between prison gangs armed with guns and knives left 20 people dead in Turi, about 310 kilometers south of the capital.
+A month after that report was published, a clash between prison gangs armed with guns and knives left 20 people dead in Turi, about 310 km (190 miles) south of the capital.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)